artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > were squint-eyed of mind in the first life---
 > no spending that they did was done with measure."
 > ~ (VII.40--42)

+To be incontinent is to be like a beast, an animal chasing its impulses.
+One of the thieves in the eighth circle tells Virgil: "Mule that I was, the bestial life pleased me and not the human."

 ## Virgil